ynonp/csh-course/labs/lab.md

 8,Diana,Jacobs,djacobs7@goo.gl,Female,China
 </code></pre>
-  * Print the list organised by country: first country name and then all people living in that country
+  * Print the list organised by country: first country name and then all people living in that country.
+For each person print only their email address.
   * Add a total count line after each country data showing how many people live there

+  demo output:
+  <pre><code>
+    France
+      dbrown6@illinois.edu
+      ariley2@si.edu
+      jwarren3@cnn.com
+      Total: 3
+  </code></pre>

 ## Useful Links